Submarine cable landing work

 Can lay about a 4,000Km cable per one voyage.
 Like the KDDI OCEAN LINK, the ship is equipped with a dynamic positioning system, cable engines(drum and linear type) and cable tanks with enough capacity which enables long-haul cable laying.
 The ship can lay long-distance optical submarine cables.

 Facilities for Submarine Cable Laying, Burials, and Marine Surveys

-KCS operates PLOW-II(a towed type deep burial system), MARCAS-III and MARCAS-IV (MARCAS-III and MARCAS-IV are remotely operated vehicles, ROV), as facilities for submarine cable construction and maintenance.
+KCS operates PLOW-II(a towed type deep burial system), MARCAS-IV and MARCAS-V (MARCAS-IV and MARCAS-V are remotely operated vehicles, ROV), as facilities for submarine cable construction and maintenance.

 Is used in case that PLOW-II can't be used, or burial cables are re-buried after repairs.
-The KDDI PACIFIC LINK is equipped with MARCAS-III.
+The KDDI PACIFIC LINK is equipped with MARCAS-V.

-Is used in the same manner as MARCAS-III.
-MARCAS-IV has higher power than MARCAS-III.
+Is used in the same manner as MARCAS-V. MARCAS-IV has higher power than MARCAS-III.
 The KDD OCEAN LINK is equipped with MARCAS-IV.

 Is towed by the cable ship, and used for simultaneous operation of cable laying and burial with a 300 HP water jetting to a depth of 3 m and capable of installing cable, cable splice boxes and repeaters to depths of 1,500 m.

 In KCS, many staffs with expertise in submarine cable constructions are working for submarine cable installations.